JKC-Codes/jkc-codes.github.io/site/Markup/posts/Building A Robust Toggle Menu.md

 ---
 draft: true
 ---
-There are several things to consider when trying to create a robust collapsible menu that doesn't cause layout shift, increase your speed index or become unusable without CSS/JavaScript &mdash; and that's all before you've even begun to consider the code that toggles the menu!
+There are several things to consider when creating a robust collapsible menu that doesn't cause layout shift, increase your speed index or become unusable without CSS/JavaScript &mdash; and that's all before you've even begun to consider the code that toggles the menu!

 When first building my website I deliberately left my mobile navigation menu open until JavaScript kicked in but this had the unfortunate side effect of the menu always being briefly visible at each page load.

 I finally got around to fixing this and want to document my thought process behind the solution here in case anyone finds themselves in the same position.
-I'll mainly focus on the decisions I made and the reasons behind them rather than the code used.